martin-reyes/project-regression_predict_mlb_wins/README.md

 <a name="top"></a>

-# Project 1: Predicting MLB Team Wins + Analyzing Stats' Relations to Team Wins
+# Project: Predicting MLB Team Wins + Analyzing Stats that Lead to Wins

+by Martin Reyes

+Note: project done in [this](https://github.com/prestige-worldwide-1/baseball-project#date-dictionary) repo

 **Description:**
 - In this project, **team pitching stats** and **team batting stats** are used to see which stats lead to more wins.
 After finding the features that predict wins the most, regression models will be made to predict team wins in a season.